DANCING PANDAS

 The country has been the recipient of massive aid from the international community, particularly the EU and NATO.
 The horrors of Kosovo’s past are clearly on display all over the tiny nation.
 Roads are dotted with memorials to those killed in 1998 – 1999.
 NATO forces still guard Serbian monasteries.

 Even though this is a nascent nation with huge unemployment and much struggle ahead of them, we felt absolutely safe there.
-The people of Kosovo may not have much but they are incredibly generous with what they do have.
+The people of this tiny nation may not have much but they are incredibly generous with what they do have.
 In our experience, more so than many of the richer countries that we have encountered.

 It is important to plan ahead prior to entering Kosovo.
-Especially because Serbia does not recognize Kosovo as an independent nation.
-As a consequence, Serbian border officials will prevent non EU citizens from entering Serbia from Kosovo.
+Especially because Serbia does not recognize it as an independent nation.
+As a consequence, Serbian border officials will prevent non EU citizens from entering Serbia from Kosovo’s border.
 One must first obtaining a Serbian entry stamp from a Serbian point of entry that is not on the Kosovo-Serbia border.

-Serbia does not recognize entry stamps by Kosovo border authorities at Kosovo ports of entry, including Prishtina Airport.
+Serbia does not recognize entry stamps by Kosovo’s border authorities at Kosovo’s ports of entry, including Prishtina Airport.
 This provides a bit of a headache, but is surmountable given that you go to Serbia first, Kosovo second and then exit through Serbia.
 Unless of course you have more than one passport or the Schengen Green Card.

 If you are driving, the multi-national “green card” that is purchased with the car rental does not cover Kosovo (even though they assured us that it will).
-We had to pay another 15 Euros at the Kosovo border.
+We had to pay another 15 Euros at Kosovo’s border.

 Prishtina